xcore/sc_usb/README.rst

 * Some devices are based on a funky keyboard with two embedded L1s, other on the L1-audio board.
 All should be ported to the L1-audio board so that there is a platform on which this code can be ran.

+* The EEM example needs testing - it needs a host that supports EEM!

 Required Repositories
 ================